Does my VM have independent disks?

 Checking for Independent Disks

-- Using the search field in the upper right, search for your VM and click its name in the results.
+2) Using the search field at the top, search for your VM and click its name in the results.
 You can also browse for it via vCenter->VMs and Templates in the left panel.

 If you have any questions or would like to change the disk mode of any of your virtual disks, contact the ITS Help Desk at firstname.lastname@example.org.
 You'll need to coordinate a shutdown of the VM with the UT-VMG team in order to make changes.